CMS Voluntary Self-Referral Disclosure Protocol (SRDP) Update

-On October 9, 2019, CMS issued a proposed rule to modernize and clarify the regulations that interpret the Medicare physician self-referral law.
-Comments will be accepted through December 31, 2019.
+On November 20, 2020, CMS issued a final rule to modernize and clarify the regulations that interpret the Medicare physician self-referral law.